sksunil0608/TaskManagement/README.md

     cd backend
     ```

-2. Create a `.env` file and add the following environment variables:
+2. Create a `.env` file and add the following environment variables and update the variables:
     ```
     DB_NAME='Database Schema'
     DB_USER='Database User Name'